c-mart/smog/README.md

 - Start blogging

 ## Known Issues
-We're not adequately protecting against CSRF.
-Plan to switch to WTForms which should solve this.
+smog does not protect against CSRF.
+I plan to switch to WTForms which should solve this.

 smog is not yet recommended for blog admins that don't completely trust their authors (authenticated users) with admin-level site access, for two reasons:
 - There is currently no separation of privileges between users.
 Any authenticated user can CRUD other user accounts.
 - When a user account is disabled, the disabled user is not prevented from doing anything until he or she logs out.

-If you will be the only author (authenticated user), or you will only have a handful of trusted users, then rock on.
+If you will be the only post author, or you will only have a handful of trusted users, then rock on.

 ## Dependencies